 Autism & Adults

-ASD affects more males than females and it is estimated that one person in every hundred has ASD.
+ASD affects more males than females and it is estimated that one person in every forty has ASD.
 Many more individuals are now receiving diagnosis in their adult life.
 There is no known cure, but with appropriate education and support people with ASD can be helped to live their lives with as much dignity and independence as possible.

 Many people with ASD have written about their experiences; some people who have been diagnosed find it helpful to read these experiences as it helps them to feel that they are not alone.
 A list of these accounts is available from Autism NI.
 The quotation below is from a book written by a young man called Marc Segal explaining how he felt.
 His book “Coping a Survival Guide” has been helpful to many young people with Asperger's Syndrome.